hyperledger-archives/sawtooth-docs-archive/faq/sawtooth.md

     technologies.
 It is a global collaboration, hosted by The Linux Foundation\" See <https://www.hyperledger.org/>.

-## What is the difference between Sawtooth, Sawtooth Lake, and Hyperledger Sawtooth?
+<h2 id="diff-between-sawtooths"> What is the difference between Sawtooth,
+Sawtooth Lake, and Hyperledger Sawtooth?</h2>

 Sawtooth Lake was Intel\'s original code name for its blockchain research project, named after a lake in the Sawtooth Mountains of